From A Wiki of Ice and Fire

 |TV series||Season 1 | Season 2 | Season 3 | Season 4|

-Lord Petyr Baelish, sometimes called Littlefinger, is Master of Coin (or treasurer) on King Robert Baratheon's small council.
+Lord Petyr Baelish, sometimes called Littlefinger, is master of coin on King Robert Baratheon's small council.
 Petyr wears a mockingbird as his personal crest instead of House Baelish's sigil.
-In the TV series he is played by Aidan Gillen.
+In the television adaptation Game of Thrones he is played by Aidan Gillen.

-A short man of slender build, with handsome features, Petyr has gray-green eyes, a small pointed beard on his chin, and threads of grey running throughout his dark hair.
-See also this collection of images.
+A short man of slender build, with handsome and sharp features, Petyr has gray-green eyes, a small pointed beard on his chin, and threads of grey running throughout his dark hair.

 Petyr was born to a small and insignificant house, spending most of his adult life trying to rise above his lowly birthright and become something greater, craving for power and status.
 He possesses considerable skill in commerce and coin, and is a master of court intrigue, his brilliance matched only by his ambition and his gift for political improvisation.
 He is often underestimated by many high lords due to his low birth (a mistake that often comes back to haunt those who make this assessment).